elugens/hello-javascript/docs/additional-questions/web-components/custom-elements.md

 ---

-### Is there a way to ensure that custom element returns a value on a nested element?
+### Is there a way to ensure that custom-element returns a value on a nested element?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When HTML parser builds the DOM, elements are processed one after another, parents before children.
+  <div><strong>Interview Response:</strong> When the HTML parser builds the DOM, elements are processed and parents before children.
 E.g., if we have &#8249;outer&#8250;&#8249;inner&#8250;&#8249;/inner&#8250;&#8249;/outer&#8250;, then &#8249;outer&#8250; element is created and connected to DOM first, and then &#8249;inner&#8250;.
 That leads to important consequences for custom elements that we should prepare for in our code.
-To handle inner elements, we can delay actions using setTimeout to ensure that the DOM has completed loaded our document.
-If we would like to pass information to custom element, we can use attributes.
-They are available immediately or, if we really need the children, we can defer access to them with zero-delay setTimeout.
+To handle inner elements, we can delay actions using setTimeout to ensure that the DOM has completed loading our document.
+If we want to pass information to custom-element, we can use attributes.
+They are available immediately, or if we need the children, we can defer access to them with zero-delay setTimeout.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />